Pride comes before a fall

 Good morning everyone,

-Our thought for today: “Purpose and focus”
+Our thought for today: “Make your pastor happy”

 God bless,